10 Restaurant Review Sites You Need to Be on Right Now

 The Best Restaurant Review Sites to Be on

-Google My Business (GMB) is not just the most popular review site around but also a potent tool that can help you rank high and get more visibility in search results.
-Filling out your GMB profile with information like opening hours, location, photos, online ordering links, and so on is necessary for any restaurateur.
+Google Business Profile (GBP) is not just one of the most popular restaurant review sites around but also a potent tool that can help you rank high and get more visibility in search results.
+Filling out your GBP profile with information like opening hours, location, photos, online ordering links, and so on is necessary for any restaurateur.

-63% of customers check Google for reviews before they visit a business, so it’s easy to see why having many positive reviews on there can help you boost your sales.
+81% of customers check Google for reviews before they visit a business, so it's easy to see why having many positive reviews there can help you boost your sales.
 Constantly read your Google restaurant reviews and reply to all of them, addressing issues and complaints as they arise.

 2. TripAdvisor